masoug/masoug.github.io/photography.markdown

 I'm also interested in topics related to computational photography such as panoramas, high-dynamic-range (HDR) imagery, and astrophotography.
 I have been using [Hugin](http://hugin.sourceforge.net/) as my primary computational photography toolset.
 My blog has more information about my experiences with computational photography.

+# Large Scale Panoramas
+These large scale panoramas are composed of many telephotos stitched across a wide field of view.
+The broad, yet detailed capture of the landscape adds dimension and depth to the composition, compelling the viewer to immerse themselves in the vastness of the scene.

+## Mount Tamalpais
-<iframe width="960" height="720" src="https://gigapan.com/embeds/boohuCD_mbE/" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen ></iframe>
+<iframe width="640" height="480" src="https://gigapan.com/embeds/boohuCD_mbE/" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen ></iframe>

+## Bernal Heights
+<iframe width="640" height="480" src="https://www.gigapan.org/embeds/4hwmg_SfOOw/" frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen ></iframe>